 Cedar Hill State Park

 Cedar Hill is the go-to camping escape for the entire DFW metroplex, and for good reason.
 Sitting on the shores of Joe Pool Lake just 20 minutes from downtown Dallas, it delivers surprisingly good camping for a park surrounded by suburbs.
-The tallgrass prairie habitat is unusual for North Texas, the lake views from the bluffs are genuinely pretty, and with over 300 campsites you have a real shot at snagging a spot even on popular weekends.
+The tallgrass prairie habitat is unusual for North Texas, the lake views from the bluffs are genuinely pretty, and with hundreds of campsites you have a real shot at snagging a spot even on popular weekends.
 Mountain bikers love the DORBA trail system here too.

 Campsite Types